Updated: Dec 3, 2020

 “As 100MLives comes to a close at the end of 2020, we are thrilled that the Change Library will remain accessible for change-makers across the globe.” - Sarah Callender, Associate Director, 100MLives

 Advancing Shared Learning through Community Commons

-The move to Community Commons means Change Library content will become fully integrated with the Commons.
+The move to Community Commons means Change Library content is fully integrated with the Commons.
 Community Commons supports change-makers through housing, contextualizing, and packaging content in engaging ways that promote discovery and advance shared learning.
 Positioning Change Library content next to other relevant information and tools helps change-makers move from insight to action to improve conditions in their community.